Android Phone Locks

 If you haven’t yet set a pattern, you may see the tutorial describing the process; touch the Next button to skip merrily through the dreary directions.

 Trace an unlock pattern.

+Use the following figure as your guide.
 You can trace over the dots in any order, but you can trace over a dot only once.
 The pattern must cover at least four dots.

 Touch the Continue button.

 Redraw the pattern again, just to confirm that you know it.

 Touch the Confirm button, and the pattern lock is set.

 Some phones may require you to type a PIN or password as a backup to the pattern lock.
 If so, follow the onscreen directions to set that lock as well.

 Ensure that a check mark appears by the Make Pattern Visible option, found on the Security, Screen Security screen.
 That way, the pattern shows up when you need to unlock the phone.
 For even more security, you can disable this option, but you must remember how and where the pattern goes.

 The unlock pattern can be as simple or as complex as you like.